 What do you guys think about these film franchises?
 Do you think they do have space for comparison?
 Do you have one you think is better?
 If you do, or have anything else to mention, please do in the comments or tweet me @helmetjack.

 Childish Gambino, once considered only an experiment by screenwriter, actor and comedian Donald Glover, has grown into one of the most recognizable rappers on the radio.
 Sending shockwaves throughout the industry, the nerdy jokester from Georgia has proved that he belongs.
 In celebration of this musician's career, Helmet Jack's inaugural article will cover Childish Gambino's Top Ten Songs.
+Notice: This is an opinionated article, and does not by any means reflect anyone else's opinion other than the writer's own.
+Any other opinion on this articles topic is encouraged to be shared.

 10. 3005